Corvallis Campus

 Child Care - Periwinkle Child Development Center

-This center will also serve as a lab school for students studying Early Childhood Education to do observations, teaching experiences and practicum hours.
+This center also serves as a lab school for students studying Early Childhood Education to do observations, teaching experiences and practicum hours.
+Other disciplines/fields may also utilize the center for these purposes as well.

 Child Care – Family Connections